CovertOwl/PitchBlack/README.md

 Versions
 ---
+0.2.6

+ - added settings to change fire resistance for biters and spitters

 0.2.5

  - added startup settings to: add fire resistance to biters, increase biter/spitter damage(default to *2.5 for biters. *2 for spitters), increase movement speed